-The wind tunnel experiments were conducted at the State Key Laboratory of Earth Surface Processes and Resource Ecology, Beijing Normal University.
-The wind tunnel is a blowing type with a total length of 71.1 m, the experimental section is 24 m long, 3 m wide, and 2 m tall, and the thickness of the boundary layer was about 70 cm in the experimental section.
-We installed roughness elements upwind of the experimental section to adjust the wind velocity profiles so they would resemble the profiles observed in the field under different free-stream wind velocities.
+The experiments were carried out in a straight line forced wind tunnel of the State Key Laboratory of Earth Surface Processes and Resource Ecology, Beijing Normal University.
+The total length of the wind tunnel is 71.1 m, and the experimental section is 24 m long, 3 m wide, and 2 m tall, and the experimental axial wind velocity is continuously adjustable from 2 to $45 \text{ m} \cdot \text{s}^{-1}$ .
 Details are provided by Cheng et al. (2015).

-2.2 Wind velocity measurement
+2.2 Experimental design